FIFA's woes could be clubs' gain, says Fox

 "One of the partners at Arsenal, Emirates, was also a partner of the World Cup and they chose not to renew that deal when it expired.

-"I'm sure that had quite a bit to do with what they knew about the people they were dealing with and the way that they saw the organisation behaving."
+"I'm sure that had quite a bit to do with what they knew about the people they were dealing with and the way that they saw the organization behaving."

 The FBI are investigating bribery and corruption at FIFA, including scrutiny of how the World Cup hosting rights were awarded to Russia, which won the bidding for 2018, and Qatar, which is due to host the finals in 2022.